MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/embedding-components.md

 #### Response

-This API would return a promise object, that resolves to nothing.
+This API returns a promise object, that resolves to nothing.

 #### Example